martinthenth/goal/README.md

 ### Deeply nested maps

 Goal efficiently builds error changesets for nested maps.
-The only limitation on depth is your imagination (and computing resources).
+There is no limitation on depth.
 If the schema is becoming too verbose, you could consider splitting up the schema into reusable components.

 ```elixir
 data = %{